NMattyy/Thinkpad-T14s-Gen2-Hackintosh/README.md

 Requires some addittional SSDT that you have to compile by yourself using your `DSDT.aml` and the example SSDTs that are available on their site.

 #### Audio support on Tahoe
-As Apple removed AppleHDA since Tahoe Beta 2, there is no official audio support, but, with the help of some tools, we can add It back without using [this guide](https://github.com/perez987/AppleHDA-back-on-macOS-26-Tahoe) instead of OCLP.
+As Apple removed AppleHDA since Tahoe Beta 2, there is no official audio support, but, with the help of some tools, we can add It back using [this guide](https://github.com/perez987/AppleHDA-back-on-macOS-26-Tahoe) instead of OCLP.

 ## 🔧 Status